Alfredredbird/tookie-osint/README.md

 Check out https://github.com/Alfredredbird/alfred/issues or the WiKi for help.
 Still Need Help?
 Contact Below :D

-# 🤔 Cant Find The Site Your Looking For?
+# 🤔 Cant Find The WebSite Your Looking For?
 Make a pull request or a bug report with the site and we will add it. :D

 # 📗 Info: